andresthor/cmd-line-mcp/README.md

 # Command-Line MCP Server

-A Model Control Protocol (MCP) server that safely runs command-line arguments for Unix/macOS systems.
+A highly configurable Model Control Protocol (MCP) server that safely runs command-line arguments for Unix/macOS systems.

 ## Overview

 This MCP server allows AI assistants to execute common Unix/macOS terminal commands through a controlled and secure interface.
-It supports the top ~40 most used terminal commands with appropriate security measures.
+It supports the top ~40 most used terminal commands with appropriate security measures and offers extensive customization options.
+The command lists, security rules, and server behavior can all be tailored to your specific needs using configuration files, environment variables, or runtime updates.

 ## Features